HANS-Net: Hyperbolic Convolution and Adaptive Temporal Attention for Accurate and Generalizable Liver and Tumor Segmentation in CT Imaging: Methodology

 \subsection{Synaptic Plasticity Mechanism}

 We designed a synaptic plasticity mechanism inspired by Hebbian learning to enable biologically driven adaptive feature modulation within the framework \cite{wang2021computational}.
+This mechanism is based on the fundamental principle of activity-dependent synaptic strengthening observed in neural systems, where connections between co-activated neurons are reinforced over time.
+While our implementation represents a computational approximation optimized for gradient-based learning rather than a direct model of neurophysiological processes, it incorporates the core concept of correlation-based weight adjustment into a differentiable framework that enhances feature adaptivity in medical image segmentation \cite{hansel2024neural}.
 Given an input feature tensor $\mathbf{X}$, the module first computes a channel-wise activity vector for each sample.
 Specifically, for each sample $b$ in batch $B$, we obtain a channel activity vector $\mathbf{a}_b \in \mathbb{R}^{C}$ by globally averaging the spatial responses of the feature tensor $b^{th}$.
 Next, for each sample, we computed a correlation matrix $\mathbf{C}_b \in \mathbb{R}^{C \times C}$ as the outer product of the activity vector $a_b$ with itself.

 The batch-averaged correlation matrix $\mathbf{C} \in \mathbb{R}^{C \times C}$ is then obtained by averaging all $\mathbf{C}_b$ over the batch dimension.
 The diagonal elements of $\mathbf{C}$, which represent the self-correlation of each channel, are used to update the synaptic trace vector $\boldsymbol{\eta'} \in \mathbb{R}^{C}$ following the Hebbian update rule, as shown in Equation \eqref{eq:hebb_trace}: